taogods/agentao/README.md

 ## Roadmap

 **Epoch 1: Core**

-Goal: foundational development of dataset for the training of Cerebro
+Goal - foundational development of dataset for the training of Cerebro

 - [ ] Subnet launch with LLM evaluation on closed (issue, PR) pairs in order to build dataset for training of Cerebro
-    - [ ] Tasks are sampled from top PyPi packages
+- [ ] Taogod twitter bot launched as first open issue source
-- [ ] Website and leaderboard launch
+- [ ] Website and leaderboard launch + observability
+- [ ] Open source dataset on HuggingFace

 **Epoch 2: Ground**

-Goal: Increase difficulty of issues, build baseline Cerebro.
+Goal - Build more Taogod managed codebases and release Cerebro.

 - [ ] Integrate with Omega (SN24) for issue generation on closed PRs
-- [ ] Introduce test-simulations using SWEBench into incentive
+- [ ] Introduce test-simulations using SWEBench into eval
-- [ ] Begin development of Cerebro
+- [ ] Release Cerebro issue classifier
-- [ ] Open source dataset on HuggingFace
+- [ ] Expand open issue sources to more Taogod repo's

 **Epoch 3: Sky**

-Goal: Develop pipeline for agents solving open issues on Github.
+Goal - Create a competition market around the development of open issues.

-- [ ] Create competition market and incentive model for open issues
+- [ ] Create and test competition market and incentive model for open issues
-- [ ] Conduct controlled tests of open issue flow
 - [ ] Full integration of Cerebro into reward model
+- [ ] Integrate non-Taogod issue sources

 **Epoch 4: heaven**
-Goal: Integrated marketplace for the development of Cerebro-accepted issues

-- [ ] Create app for issue registration, open to public
+Goal - Fully deployed open issue marketplace, and autonomous miner development

-- [ ] Full release of open issue flow
+- [ ] Refine open issue marketplace design and integrate fully into subnet
+- [ ] Build secrecy model for closed source codebases such that validators can offer Taogod SWE's as a service
+- [ ] Build pipeline for miners to submit containers such that Taogod can autonomously build miners for other subnets

 ## Running a Miner / Validator